 Pieter Friedrich

-Pieter is a US-based independent journalist and author specializing in analysis of current and historical affairs in South Asia, with a particular focus on the issue of India’s Hindu nationalist movement and its influence on sociopolitical events in America.
+I’m a US-based independent journalist and author specializing in analysis of current and historical affairs in South Asia, with a focus on the issue of India’s Hindu nationalist movement and its influence on sociopolitical events in America.

 “Friedrich is the only independent investigative journalist in the US to doggedly track every American politician and political event with connections to the transnational networks of the militant Hindu outfit, the RSS.”